KAN-Koopman Based Rapid Detection Of Battery Thermal Anomalies With Diagnostics Guarantees: Conclusion

 \section{Conclusion}

 In this paper, we propose a model-free KAN-Koopman diagnostic algorithm for the detection of battery thermal anomalies that can be induced from both physical faults and cyberattacks.
 The proposed method adopts a lightweight KAN network that estimates the core temperature, and next, a Koopman model is learned online using the KAN estimation along with the limited available data to generate predictions for the battery core and surface temperatures.
 This online learning approach leads to improved adaptability with changes in battery dynamics, while the KAN–Koopman integrated structure ensures rapid detection of battery thermal anomalies.
 The diagnostic residual is generated as the error in the Koopman predictions for the KAN-based core temperature estimation and surface temperature measurement.
 Furthermore, we derive analytical conditions for diagnostic guarantees on our KAN-Koopman detection scheme.
-We compare the performance of our model with the baseline Koopman-only model, that only utilizes surface temperature for diagnostics.
-Our comparison result shows that the proposed KAN-Koopman method exhibits $24\%$ faster detection of an incipient thermal fault induced thermal anomalies, and $60\%$ faster detection of anomalous heat generation under corrupted charging compared to the Koopman-only model.
+We compare the performance of our model with baseline Koopman-only model, that only utilizes surface temperature for diagnostic.
+Our comparison result shows that the proposed KAN-Koopman method exhibits $24\%$ faster detection of an incipient thermal fault induced thermal anomalies compared to the Koopman-only model.

 \bibstyle{arxiv}